 *CBD is a natural constituent of the hemp plant and is derived from hemp stalk and seed (same genus Cannabis Sativa as medical cannabis, but with no THC or psychoactive effect).

-Scientific and clinical studies underscore CBD’s potential as a treatment for a wide range of conditions including arthritis, diabetes, MS, chronic pain, schizophrenia, PTSD, antibiotic-resistant infections, epilepsy, and other neurological disorders.
+Scientific and clinical studies underscore CBD’s potential for a wide range of conditions including arthritis, diabetes, MS, chronic pain, schizophrenia, PTSD, antibiotic-resistant infections, epilepsy, and other neurological disorders.
 CBD has demonstrated neuroprotective and neurogenic effects, and its anti-cancer properties are currently being investigated at several academic research centers in the United States and elsewhere.

 1000’s Of Clinical Studies